tomas-fryza/esp-micropython/lab5-display/README.md

 ## Challenges

 1. Add a push button to your application to pause and resume counting when the button is pressed.
-When the counter is paused, bllink the current stopwatch value.

 2. Create six new characters in the CG RAM of the LCD controller and program a progress bar at several columns of the LCD.
 Determine how often the progress bar should be updated to accurately represent one second of progress.